Master in Graphic Design

 - Introduction to the briefing.

-- Positioning and benchmarking.
+- Positioning and Benchmark.

 - The idea.
-Brand concept and campaignability.
+Concept of a brand and campaign.

 - Creativity.